Harvest Apple Salad

 Salad Leftovers:

+Cover the leftovers tightly with plastic wrap or store in an airtight container for up to 2 days.
 It will lose some of its fresh flavor and textures but for the most part this salad keeps well.

 Easy Thanksgiving Harvest Salad Recipe with Apples, a recipe featured by top US food blogger, Practically Homemade